Giles314/vscode-vhdl-wave/README.md

 ## `vhdl-wave` file _(new in V1.3.0)_

-The files .vscode/vhdl-wave.json in the workspace folder allows overriding the following settings: `Work Library Name` and `Work Library Path`.
+The file `.vscode/vhdl-wave.json` in the workspace folder allows overriding the following settings: `Work Library Name` and `Work Library Path`.

 The aim is to allow switching easily between library development and main application development.